Lukangkang123/H2SGNN/README.md

 - scikit-learn 1.1.3
 - ogb 1.3.6

 The dataset is already in the data folder.
-You can run the following commands directly in this folder.
+You can run commands directly in this folder, such as:
 ```sh
 python main.py --dataset AMiner
 python main.py --dataset ACM